 Students can participate in mentored scientific research working in the laboratory with a faculty member.
 The department maintains a database of undergraduate research opportunities.

 Adventurous students can explore diverse environments through our programs in South Florida, Grand Canyon, Belize, Costa Rica, and the Galapagos Islands.
 There are department resources to help students participate in these unique programs.
 Caribbean Ecology and Conservation, Ecology and Evolution of Sky Island Biodiversity, Californian STEAM: Microbial Science, Conservation, and Society, and Hawaiian STEAM: Microbes, Symbiosis, and Culture are some of the more recent travel courses.

-Dr. Ryan Garrick, Assistant Professor of Biology, earned his Ph.D. at La Trobe University, Australia.
+Dr. Ryan Garrick, Associate Professor of Biology, earned his Ph.D. at La Trobe University, Australia.
 His primary area of research is evolution, specifically looking at evolutionary biology and population genetics.

 Dr. Garrick was recently chosen in a new Research Infrastructure Improvement Track 4 competition funded by National Science Foundation’s Established Program to Stimulate Competitive Research (EPSCoR) program.
 Garrick’s project will facilitate collaboration with colleagues at Ohio State to understand how the numbers and genetic variability of four invertebrate species found in southern Appalachian forests change as their environment changes.
 “Biodiversity is declining in many areas of the world due to environmental change.
 This fellowship will enable research using genetic techniques to study how organisms have responded to past and present environmental change.
 The information will aid in conservation and management of U.S. forest fauna.”